kubernetes/enhancements/keps/sig-api-machinery/20190802-dynamic-coordinated-storage-version.md

 Depending on how strict the guarantee we want to provide, we have two alternative designs.

-1. strict guarantee: kube-apiserver always use the selected storage version
+**1. strict guarantee:** kube-apiserver always use the selected storage version

 To guarantee this, kube-apiserver needs to add a transaction condition to the write requests, to make sure the version it uses to serialize the API object is